gargi2611/FutureIntern_Python/README.md

 Game Over: If a player wins or the game is a draw, the game displays the result and disables further moves until the reset button is clicked.

 Reset: Players can click the reset button to start a new game.

+# Snake Game
+This is a classic Snake game implemented using Python and the Pygame library.
+The objective is to control the snake to eat food and grow in length, while avoiding collisions with the walls or itself.

+**Features:**

+User Control: Use the arrow keys to control the direction of the snake.

+Food: Randomly placed on the screen, eating food increases the snake's length.

+Collision Detection: Game ends if the snake collides with the walls or itself.

+**Requirements:**
+Python 3.x
+Pygame library

+**How to Run:**
+Install Pygame: pip install pygame
+Run the script: python snake_game.py

+# Random Password Generator
+This is a Random Password Generator application created using Python and Tkinter.
+It allows users to generate strong and secure passwords with customizable length and character sets.

+**Features:**

+Customizable Length: Users can specify the length of the password.
+Character Sets: Users can include uppercase letters, lowercase letters, numbers, and special characters.
+GUI: User-friendly interface built with Tkinter.

+**Requirements:**
+Python 3.x
+Tkinter library (usually included with Python)